 Robert Frederick Inger's association with the museum began as a volunteer for Karl P. Schmidt in the Division of Amphibians and Reptiles during the 1940s.
 After studying Zoology at the University of Chicago, Inger was hired by Schmidt as Assistant in the Division of Amphibians and Reptiles.
 He held this position until he was appointed Assistant Curator of Fishes in 1949.
 Inger succeeded Clifford Pope as Curator of Amphibians and Reptiles on January 1, 1954.

 Early in his career, Inger began to specialize in the ecology, systematics and zoogeography of the herpetofauna and ichthyofauna of Southeast Asia, especially the amphibians.
 Since 1950 his research has concentrated on the ecology of communities of amphibians and reptiles in Bornean forests, a project that continues to the present.
 Robert Inger's fieldwork began in 1950 with his first trip to Borneo.
 Since that trip he has returned to Borneo over sixteen times.
 He has also conducted fieldwork in peninsular Malaysia, Thailand, India, China, Brunei, and Zaire.
 A substantial part of the Division's collections consists of specimens Inger has collected.
 His Bornean fieldwork alone has added over 41,500 specimens.
 Inger's collections contain extremely large series accompanied by detailed field notes.
-Though Inger retired in September 1994, he continues a full-time schedule of lab and field work as Curator Emeritus and celebrated his 90th birthday in 2010.
+Inger retired in September 1994 but continued lab and field work as Curator Emeritus until his death in 2019 at the age of 98.